Essential Oils

 Sesquiterpenes

-DERMAL LIMITS
+DERMAL LIMITATIONS

-ARE ESSENTIAL OILS POTENTIAL IRRITANTS OR ALLERGENS?
+ARE ESSENTIAL OILS POSSIBLE IRRITANTS OR ALLERGENS?

 PHOTOTOXICITY